OVALProject/ovalproject.github.io/documentation/tutorial/index.md

 Finally, the efficiency of the definition should also be assessed.
 A definition may be valid, interoperable, and accurate but still not use-able in practice.

-*TO DO: Add and explain an example of how content design can affect evaluation efficiency.*

 ## Annotated Examples